 - flying experience

-- customer service roles
+- customer service roles, logistics or staff management

 - engineering or mechanical work.

 - good hearing and eyesight (with or without corrective lenses)